systematic-magic/cheetah/cheetah.rst

 You can use CheeTah to navigate to pii HTML page directly.
 No more copy/paste in the URL of other article and clicking on "HTML".
 You just need to paste pii in "Enter PII here" field and press "Go".
 Article will open in a new tab.

-Once you have article page on your screen you can run the check by pressing "Run" button.
+Once you have article page on your screen you can run the check by pressing "Run" button. |br|
 If you need to get back to the "normal" page view, click on "Refresh" button in Chrome.